-‘The Best Thing in the World’ by Elizabeth Barrett Browning is a twelve line poem that is contained within one block of text.
+‘The Best Thing in the World’ by Elizabeth Barrett Browning is a twelve-line poem that is contained within one block of text.
 The lines follow a rhyme scheme that is close to the following pattern: AABCCABDBBAD.
 There might be some alternations to this pattern depending on one’s pronunciation, but it is fairly consistent.

-Summary of The Best Thing in the World
+Explore The Best Thing in the World

 The poem begins with the speaker asking the reader what they think the “best thing in the world” is.
-It is clear form the next lines that the speaker has an answer and she’s ready to provide it.
+It is clear from the next lines that the speaker has an answer and she’s ready to provide it.

-She goes on to list out a number of features, experiences and forces of the world she loves the most.
+She goes on to list out a number of features, experiences, and forces of the world she loves the most.
 All of these, from natural beauty to the south wind and harmless truth, are united by their intangibility.
 The last lines summarize the fact that the best parts of the world are things that humanity cannot physically grasp on to.

 Analysis of The Best Thing in the World